the-whiteroom/the-whiteroom.github.io/src/routes/posts/thaumaturge-optimisation-guide.md

 - <Rating content="Grim Insight" ratings={[2]}/> You’ve got really good saving throws, and fear is a common effect.
 Partially redundant at level 9, but automatically making foes off-guard is really nice.
 - <Rating content="Illusion Sense" ratings={[2]}/> You get a bonus against illusions.
 Could be nice if you’re doing the scout/searcher role with a Lantern.
 - <Rating content="Inventive Offensive" ratings={[2]}/> Meh.
 You can already access plenty of weapons that already have the relevant traits.
-- <Rating content="Life Giving magic" ratings={[2]}/> Casting an innate cantrip gives you temporary hit points.
+- <Rating content="Life Giving Magic" ratings={[2]}/> Casting an innate cantrip gives you temporary hit points.
 The amount is low and the duration is short.
 Still, it’s a reaction that gives you more durability.
 Surprisingly not a great combination with the (Glass) Shield cantrips, since their reactions already reduce far more damage.
 - <Rating content="Natural Performer" ratings={[1]}/> Performance isn’t a useful skill and their feats are near useless for someone with your capabilities.
 - <Rating content="Razzle Dazzle" ratings={[1]}/> You don’t have any means of blinding or dazzling a creature that would benefit from this feat.
 If you do, this can a good pick for those effects with a low duration, though you might want to just retrain for it once you get such a reliable feature.
 - <Rating content="Theoretical Acumen" ratings={[4]}/> There is no class better suited to the use of this ability.
 You can invest into most of the skills the feat replaces decently, but being able to use your Esoteric Lore modifier for a whole Saving Throw is just fantastic, even if it is just once per day.